Chios Northeastern Aegean Islands, Greece Travel Guide

 Summer heat makes midday outdoor activities less comfortable.

-A hired car is highly advised for exploring Chios effectively.
+A hired car is highly recommended for exploring Chios effectively.

-Road conditions vary; some routes to secluded gems are unpaved.
+Road conditions vary; certain paths to secluded gems are unpaved.

 Purchase tickets for attractions and tours via GetYourGuide.